 If the problem is due to insufficient training, or a similar factor, follow your company procedure to try and assist your employee.

-Provide the staff member with the time to improve.
-This is because the relevant support will then allow you to re-assess their situation.
-If this doesn't work, you have the right to dismiss them on capability grounds.
-This dismissal is following a full and thorough process.
+Provide the staff member with the time to improve, as this constitutes relevant support, and will then allow you to re-assess their situation after the fact.
+If this doesn't work, and capability issues persist, you then have the right to dismiss the employee on capability grounds.

 In the event of illness